Richard W. Petersen, FACHE

 President & Chief Executive Officer

 Rich Petersen is President and Chief Executive Officer of Maine Medical Center.
 Prior to his appointment, Rich served as Executive Vice President and Chief Operating Officer at MMC for nine years.
 Before joining Maine Medical Center, Rich served as Senior Vice President for Kaleida Health Systems located in Buffalo, New York, a 1,600-bed system with a $1 billion annual budget.
-Rich currently serves as a Board member on The Foundation for Maine's Community Colleges, The John T. Gorman Foundation, and Cheverus High School where he serves as the Board Chair and is a Corporator of MaineHealth.
+Rich currently serves as a Board member on The Foundation for Maine's Community Colleges and The John T. Gorman Foundation, and is a Corporator of MaineHealth.
 He is a fellow in the American College of Healthcare Executives.

 Jeffrey D. Sanders